fwd/nano-to/docs/username-integration.md

 # Username Registration API

-Nano.to Usernames can can be registered from with-in your app.
+You can provide Nano.to Username registration inside your apps.
 Common use case is offering Nano 'search and pay' in wallets, websites, and even in-game crypto usernames.

 ## Base URL